zamalali/ftBoost/docs/architecture.md

 # Architecture

 ## Overview
-Ft Boost Hero is built using Streamlit and LangChain Groq to facilitate AI-driven data augmentation for fine-tuning conversational models.
+ftBoost is built using Streamlit and LangChain Groq to facilitate AI-driven data augmentation for fine-tuning conversational models.
 The architecture is designed for scalability, modularity, and ease of use.

 ## Components